MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

     * Loss of video during meeting with multiple video presenters
     * Video cropping during calls
     * Outgoing call video not displaying for other participants
-  * Addressed issue with UPN sign in error
+  * Addressed issue with UPN sign-in error
   * Addressed issue with dial pad during use of Session Initiation Protocol (SIP) calls
 * Whiteboard
   * User can now save and recall Whiteboard sessions using OneDrive online service (via Share functionality)